-John March is an Associate Professor in the Department of Biological and Environmental Engineering and is currently the department Chair.
+John March is a Professor in the Department of Biological and Environmental Engineering and is currently the department Chair.
 His work in cell signaling is focused on reconfiguring biological systems for improved performance in the areas of biomedicine and sustainability.
 His work attempts to change bacterial or eukaryotic signal transduction to make cells that are more responsive to their environment and more efficient as technological tools.

 By rewiring cellular signaling circuitry, highly specific responses can be tailored to a wide array of process inputs.
 Most of the work in the March laboratory is centered in three major areas: signal transduction, metabolism, and eukaryotic-prokaryotic interactions.
 While his group is primarily concerned with events occurring at a subcellular level, sometimes the best solution can be found by focusing on the environment immediately around a cellular population.